 Entity Status Entity's self-assessment response or where necessary a summary Department of Seniors, Disability Services and Aboriginal and Torres Strait Islander Partnerships Fully implemented Department of Seniors, Disability Services and Aboriginal and Torres Strait Islander Partnerships (DSDSATSIP) continues to support the lead agency in pursuing better post-school transitions and improving engagement with Aboriginal and Torres Strait Islander students.

-Recommendation Recommendation 5 its existing suite of eco students, who leave s scope of programs to onomic develop chool early, to r support disenga The strait Islander Partnerships reviews, in collaboration with DET, how oment strategies supports disengaged Aboriginal and Torres Strait Islander re-engage with education and training.
-The review should include the aged young Aboriginal and Torres Strait Islander students who leave I to identify ways to support students to stay at school.
+The Department of Aboriginal and Torres Strait Islander Partnerships reviews, in collaboration with DET, how its existing suite of economic development strategies supports disengaged Aboriginal and Torres Strait Islander students, who leave school early, to re-engage with education and training.
+The review should include the scope of programs to support disengaged young Aboriginal and Torres Strait Islander students who leave school early in collaboration with DET to identify ways to support students to stay at school.

 Entity Status Entity's self-assessment response or where necessary a summary Department of Seniors, Disability Services and Aboriginal and Torres Strait Islander Partnerships Fully implemented DSDSATSIP continues to support the lead agency in pursuing better post-school transitions and improving engagement with Aboriginal and Torres Strait Islander students.